We are a caring school and offer a range of pastoral and learning support to pupils.

 The Charter School North Dulwich Counselling service

 The Charter School North Dulwich counselling service offers one to one support for all students.
-The service is managed by an experienced and qualified school counsellor, with specialist training in counselling adolescents and as an Accredited member of the British Association for Counselling and Psychotherapy (BACP), bound by the BACP Code of Ethics in accordance with their guidelines and principles.
-The Head of Counselling, Emily Newman, is available 5 days a week on a Monday to Friday throughout term time.
+The service is managed by an experienced and qualified school counsellor Mr Marco Morais, with specialist training in counselling adolescents and as a Registered member of the British Association for Counselling and Psychotherapy (BACP) working towards their Accreditation, bound by the BACP Code of Ethics in accordance with their guidelines and principles.

 You can find our counselling referral form below, or do email us for further information.

 The counselling process